ttscoff/doing/README.md

     12:45pm > I think this thing (doing) is ready to document and distribute
     $

 You can get pretty clever and include line breaks and other formatting inside of double quotes.
-If you want multiline templates, just use `\n` in the template line, and after the next run it will be rewritten as proper YAML automatically.
+If you want multi-line templates, just use `\n` in the template line, and after the next run it will be rewritten as proper YAML automatically.

 For example, this block: